 You don’t see the days I spend in cafés, the sleepless nights, the hours spent writing or looking for an Internet connection.
-Running a website with 1.2 million monthly visitors is a full-time job, and when you throw in a penchant to start new projects (a blogging school, a hostel, a charity), I’m too often the busiest of bees.
+Running a website with over one million monthly visitors is a full-time job, and when you throw in a penchant to start new projects (a blogging school, a charity), and a travel conference, I’m too often the busiest of bees.
 I like staying busy — but there’s busy and there’s overworked.

 It wasn’t until I threw on my backpack again that I realized I was overworking.

 I had bitten off more than I could chew; I was juggling too many balls.
 I couldn’t work full-time, travel full-time, and also find time to just enjoy the moment.
 As a consequence, everything suffered.

 I love this job I have created.
 Writing is cathartic for me, and this blog is as much a journal for me as it is a travel guide for you.
 And I also love immersing myself in a destination, starting new businesses, and being on the move!

 On their own, all the things I love in my life bring me tremendous joy.

 But I realize I simply can’t juggle everything anymore.
 This website has too many moving parts, my nonprofit is picking up, and I want to get offline more.
 Trying to do them all at once means I can’t do any of them well and they become sources of anxiety, not joy.

 I hadn’t noticed this before because I was doing them all while at home in New York City.

 But then I went on the road — and I felt like I was drowning.
 I just felt a weight on my shoulders I never felt before.
 I couldn’t enjoy anything.